-Who is doing this.
+Who does this.

 How I trained, how I think, how I treat, and how the practice runs.
 The rest is for the consultation.